csulb-datascience/Explainable-Gait-Recognition-with-Prototyping-Encoder-Decoder/README.md

 # Processes
 The implementation is divided in different processes whose scripts are in the folder "processes" of this repository:

-- <b>Train encoder-decoder</b>: it trains the encoder-decoder model.
+- <b>1.
+Train encoder-decoder</b>: it trains the encoder-decoder model.
 It saves the trained encoder and the predicted embeddings for later processes. <i>Script: 1_train_encoder-decoder.py</i>
-- <b>Train and test the classifier</b>: it trains the OSVM classifier with the few-shot learning method and test it with known-test and unknown test sets.
+- <b>2.
+Train and test the classifier</b>: it trains the OSVM classifier with the few-shot learning method and test it with known-test and unknown test sets.
 It requires the predicted embeddings obtained when training the encoder-decoder.
 The results are saved in a CSV file for later plot and analysis. <i>Script: 2_train-test_osvm.py</i>
-- <b>Train and test the classifier with attribution maps</b>: it trains the OSVM classifier with the few-shot learning method, but test it with embeddings obtained from occluded inputs of known-test and unknown test sets. <i>Script: 3_train-test_osvm_attribution_map.py</i>
+- <b>3.
+Train and test the classifier with attribution maps</b>: it trains the OSVM classifier with the few-shot learning method, but test it with embeddings obtained from occluded inputs of known-test and unknown test sets. <i>Script: 3_train-test_osvm_attribution_map.py</i>

 # Pre-trained Model
 ...